m9p909/Web-UI-For-Bedroom-Control/README.md

 list of tabs:
 - Main(displays temp, humidity, light content, is my room empty, is door open)
 - mood page (list of moods and buttons that change the mood),
-- settings(shows if I'm in the room, reset button, disable/enable tracking(for privacy), set myself to in or out of the room)
+- settings(door history such as people that walked in or out the door, reset button, disable/enable tracking(for privacy), )
 - Computer info (shows info about my desktop)
 - Control Panel (lights on/off, fan on/off, computer on/off)
 - Motivational quote page